Monotone mappings and lines: One-to-one monotone mappings

-\begin{pf} We may assume that $B$ is convex, closed, and contains all the intersections of our three lines (replacing $B$ by a sufficiently big rectangle or a closed ball).
-Now each $L_i$ is divided into two half-lines $L_i^-$, $L_i^+$, where $\img f{L_i^-} < \img f {L_i^+}$.
-This is because $f$ is monotone therefore either preserves or reverses the natural ordering of $L_i \setminus B$.
+We may assume that $B$ is convex, closed, and contains all the intersections of our three lines (replacing $B$ by a sufficiently big closed rectangle or a closed ball).
+We may also assume that $Y = \img f S$.
+Note that each $L_i$ is partitioned into two half-lines $L_i^-$, $L_i^+$, where $\img f{L_i^-} < \img f {L_i^+}$.
+This is because $f$ is monotone therefore either preserves or reverses the fixed natural ordering of $L_i \setminus B$.

 Rotating the plane and possibly re-enumerating the lines, we may assume that $L_1$ is a horizontal line, $L_0^-$ is above $L_1$ and $L_2^-$ is below $L_1$.
 By this way, $L_0^+$ is below $L_1$ and $L_2^+$ is above $L_1$.
 It is easy to check that other configurations (assuming $L_1$ is horizontal) would violate the fact $f$ is a monotone injection.
 We may also assume that neither $L_0$ nor $L_2$ is vertical.
 By this way, each of our three lines has a natural \emph{horizontal} linear ordering (namely, the one induced by the first coordinate) and $f$ preserves this ordering.